godotengine/godot-docs/about/faq.rst

 Will [insert closed SDK such as FMOD, GameWorks, etc.] be supported in Godot?
 -----------------------------------------------------------------------------

-The aim of Godot is to create a free and open source MIT-licensed engine that is modular and extendable.
+The aim of Godot is to create a free and open-source MIT-licensed engine that is modular and extendable.
 There are no plans for the core engine development community to support any third-party, closed-source/proprietary SDKs, as integrating with these would go against Godot's ethos.